Loltolo-Lesapiti/Math-magicians/README.md

-# Math Magicians: refactor with hooks.
+# Math Magicians: Full Website.

-> This is the fourth milestone of the Math Magicians application project.
-It refactors the Calculator component (components/Calculator.js) from a class based component to a functional component with hooks.
+> This is a full website of the Math Magicians application project.
+It includes nav menu with three pages for navigation.

 ## Built with